-- Recall the criteria for a chronic disease and the most significant comorbid diseases in the population.
+- Recall the criteria for a metabolic syndrome and the most significant, related chronic diseases in the population,

-- Comprehend ‘odds ratio’ and apply odds ratio data in evaluating the significance of chronic diseases with respect to hearing loss.
+- Comprehend ‘odds ratio’ and apply odds ratio data in evaluating the significance of chronic diseases with respect to hearing and balance disorders,

 - Analyze the patient’s health records (case history) for the presence of comorbid chronic diseases that are of importance in the treatment of the audiology patient.